-The CCWG proposes a response to Stress Test 18 to amend ICANN bylaws such that only consensus advice would trigger the obligation to try to find a mutually acceptable solution.
+The CCWG-Accountability proposes a response to Stress Test 18 to amend ICANN Bylaws such that only consensus advice would trigger the obligation to try to find a mutually acceptable solution.
 The proposal is to amend ICANN Bylaws, Article XI Section 2 clause j as seen below.
 (Addition here bold, italic and underlined) Clause k is also shown for completeness but is not being amended.

 j: The advice of the Governmental Advisory Committee on public policy matters shall be duly taken into account, both in the formulation and adoption of policies.
 In the event that the ICANN Board determines to take an action that is not consistent with the Governmental Advisory Committee advice, it shall so inform the Committee and state the reasons why it decided not to follow that advice.
 With respect to Governmental Advisory Committee advice that is supported by consensus, the Governmental Advisory Committee and the ICANN Board will then try, in good faith and in a timely and efficient manner, to find a mutually acceptable solution.